 Martha joined the Board of Casa in 2010 hoping to lend her fundraising experience to Casa.

 “My husband, Neal, and I enrolled our daughter, Vayl, in a Montessori school in Dallas, Texas when she was three because it sounded interesting.
 Nine years and three Montessori schools later, we are thrilled with our decision to ‘go Montessori.’
-I continue to serve Casa even though my daughter is now in high school because I am passionate about Montessori in general and Casa in particular.
+I continue to serve Casa even though my daughter is now in college because I am passionate about Montessori in general and Casa in particular.

 “As a family, we spend a lot of time in Puget Sound enjoying the hiking, kayaking, crab feasting, biking and strolling in the rain.”